BMWire/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10. 9-divide_and_rule - A script that prints the result of $POWER divided by $DIVIDE followed by a new line.
 11. 10-love_exponent_breath - A script that prints the result of $BREATH to the power of $LOVE followed by a new line.
 12. 11-binary_to_decimal - A script that converts binary to decimal.
-13. 12-combinations - A script that prints all possible to letter combinations except oo in alpha order aa, one on each line
+13. 12-combinations - A script that prints all possible to letter combinations except oo in alpha order aa, one on each line.
+14. 13-print_float - A script that prints NUM with two decimal places.